domainname-pub/centos-lamp/README.md

-# Dockerfile and relevant configuration to host a LAMP stack on centos using supervisor
+# Dockerfile to build a CentOS 6 image with LAMP
+This is a dockerfile to build a CentOS 6 image with LAMP, Tomcat, SSH Server, JDK, VNCServer.